There's a line spoken by Steve Martin in the 1991 film "Grand Canyon" that has always amused me: "All of life's riddles are answered in the movies."

 "This is the essence of discrimination formulating opinions about others not based on their individual merits but rather on their membership in a group with assumed characteristics."
 Denzel Washington, "Philadelphia" (1993)

 "You never really understand a person until you consider things from his point of view. ...
 Until you climb inside of his skin and walk around in it."
-Gregory Peck, "To Kill a Mockingbird" (1962)16 comments on this story
+Gregory Peck, "To Kill a Mockingbird" (1962)

 "I think once you quit hearing 'sir' and 'ma'am,' the rest is soon to foller."
 Tommy Lee Jones, "No Country for Old Men" (2007)